Dave's Travel Pages

 A Milos island catamaran tour is the perfect way to see the island from a unique angle.

-If you're thinking about taking one or two Milos day trips when you're on the island, here's everything you need to know.
+If you're thinking about taking one or two Milos day trips when you're on the island, here's everything you need to know about choosing a sailing trip.

 As some of the best beaches in Milos can only be reached by boat, I'd suggest taking a Milos sailing tour during your vacation.
 This is what I did, and loved every minute of it!